High-speed Sea Service: Routes

 Until 2011, two identical 1500 passenger versions were in operation on routes across the Irish Sea, whilst a smaller, 900 passenger version operated a route across the Kattegat.

 In 2011, Stena Voyager was withdrawn from service on the Belfast-Stranraer route to be replaced by two chartered conventional ferries, MS Stena Superfast VII and MS Stena Superfast VIII.

-In 2015, Stena Explorer ceased to operate service between Dún Laoighaire and Holyhead.
+In 2015, Stena Explorer ceased to operate service between Dún Laoghaire and Holyhead.